sunilthetab/slackbot/Milestone-4/README.md

 ## General Instructions before making the meeting

 A. The TA's account hasn't authorised access to its calendar.
-This must be done first, by entering '@azra_bot auth' in the personal chat with 'azra_bot'.
+This must be done first, by entering '@azra auth' in the personal chat with 'azra'.

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/Screen%20Shot%202016-11-29%20at%207.18.51%20PM.png "one")